Rancid (band): Breakthrough success (1994–1996)

 While Rancid was writing for a follow-up album, Billie Joe Armstrong joined them to co-write the song "Radio", which resulted in Armstrong playing a live performance with Rancid.
 Tim had previously asked Lars Frederiksen to be Rancid's second guitarist, but he turned down the request initially as he was playing with the UK Subs at the time.
 After Billie Joe turned down the request, Frederiksen changed his mind and joined Rancid.

 Frederiksen played with the band on its second studio album Let's Go (1994).
-That year, its then-label-mates, The Offspring, experienced huge success with its album Smash.
+That year, its then-label-mates, the Offspring, experienced huge success with its album Smash.
 Rancid supported the Offspring's 1994 tour, which helped Let's Go reach number 97 on Billboard's Heatseekers and the Billboard 200 charts, respectively.
-The album also provided its first widespread exposure when MTV broadcast the video for the single "Salvation."
+The album also provided its first widespread exposure when MTV broadcast the video for the single "Salvation".
 Let's Go was certified gold on July 7, 2000, and with the success of the album, the band was pursued by a number of major record labels, including Madonna's label Maverick Records.
 Many rumors circulated during this time period.
 Some of the rumors were Epitaph employees were not allowed to discuss matters with the press, Rancid convinced an A&R man from Epic to shave a blue mohawk, and Madonna sent the band nude pictures of herself.

 The band eventually decided to remain signed to Epitaph, and the next year released its third album ...And Out Come the Wolves on August 22, 1995.
-The album quickly surpassed Let's Go in terms of success, and reached number 45 on the Billboard 200 album chart. on January 22, 1996, the album was certified gold.
+The album quickly surpassed Let's Go in terms of success, and reached number 45 on the Billboard 200 album chart. on January 22, 1996, the album was certified gold. and in 2004 it was certified platinum.
 The album received positive reviews, Stephen Thomas Erlewine of AllMusic described the album as having "classic moments of revivalist punk".
 Erlewine praised the music and claims the album "doesn't mark an isolationist retreat into didactic, defiantly underground punk rock".
 Three of the album's singles, "Roots Radicals", "Time Bomb", and "Ruby Soho" all charted on the Billboard Modern Rock Tracks, and earned Rancid its heaviest airplay on MTV and radio stations to date.
 The band also performed "Roots Radicals" and "Ruby Soho" on Saturday Night Live.
+They also performed as a mainstage act on that years Lollapalooza tour.